markkerry/markkerry-hugo/content/posts/2022/07/azure-func-university-python-lesson/index.md

 cd PythonFuncStopWords
 ```

 And now create a new function app and name it whatever you want.
 I named mine __NLPApplication__.
-Name your something unique.
+Name yours something unique.

 ```bash
 func new --name NLPApplication --template "HTTP trigger" --authlevel "function"